jamestut/SublimeTextRemoteOpen/README.md

   - `<path>` is the absolute path of remote file.
     - `<path>` can be relative to the currently opened remote file.
 - To copy the full path of remote file, right click on the tab and select **Copy Remote Path**.

+## System Requirements

+### Client Side

+- Sublime Text 4 (tested only on build 4075 and newer).
+- SSH and SCP.
+  - Authentication must be passwordless (master connections are supported).
+- macOS or Linux only.